mhhong40/tnbc_coexpression_analysis/DOCUMENTATION.md

   - Randomly select 80 patients from the clinical for seq data; form/download/prepare a GDC query (via TCGABiolinks functionalities)
       - (Query data is provided in a SummarizedExperiment object; however, it can't directly be used for analysis for reasons below)

-  - Here, we closely follow the methodology taken by [Wang, Hicks & Hansen (2020)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009954), with the aim of first determining the presence of the mean-correlation bias in the bulk seq data, and then applying spatial quantile normalization (SpQN) to remove it if necessary
+  - Here, we closely follow the methodology taken by [Wang et al (2020)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009954), with the aim of first determining the presence of the mean-correlation bias in the bulk seq data, and then applying spatial quantile normalization (SpQN) to remove it if necessary
   - The authors choose log2(RPKM) as the basic normalization method for the read counts, so we need gene (exon) length data.
 However, length data is not contained within any attribute of the SummarizedExperiment object
   - So, obtain the data from the reference genome annotation file, and read it into R as well
   - Subset both the annotation file and seq data such that they: